jakeMartin1234/javascript-fullstack-boilerplate/README.md

 ## Development ##

-To contiunue developing this program you will need to know a little bit about ReactJS and ExpressJS.
+To continue developing this program you will need to know a little about ReactJS and ExpressJS.
 I would recommend looking at "./frontend/src/App.js" if you are looking to change the frontend and "./backend/index.js" if you are looking to modify the backend.

 As you develop your program, you might have to make changes to the respective frontend and backend Dockerfiles to install new dependencies.